I386: Example code

-The 80386SL was introduced as a power-efficient version for laptop computers.
-The processor offered several power-management options (e.g. SMM), as well as different "sleep" modes to conserve battery power.
-It also contained support for an external cache of 16 to 64 KB.
-The extra functions and circuit implementation techniques caused this variant to have over 3 times as many transistors as the i386DX.
-The i386SL was first available at 20 MHz clock speed, with the 25 MHz model later added.

 Business importance

 The first PC based on the Intel 80386 was the Compaq Deskpro 386.
 By extending the 16/24-bit IBM PC/AT standard into a natively 32-bit computing environment, Compaq became the first company to design and manufacture such a major technical hardware advance on the PC platform.
 IBM was offered use of the 80386, but had manufacturing rights for the earlier 80286.
 IBM therefore chose to rely on that processor for a couple more years.
 The early success of the Compaq Deskpro 386 played an important role in legitimizing the PC "clone" industry and in de-emphasizing IBM's role within it.
+The first computer system sold with the 386SX was the Compaq Deskpro 386S, released in July 1988.

 Prior to the 386, the difficulty of manufacturing microchips and the uncertainty of reliable supply made it desirable that any mass-market semiconductor be multi-sourced, that is, made by two or more manufacturers, the second and subsequent companies manufacturing under license from the originating company.
 The 386 was for a time (4.7 years) only available from Intel, since Andy Grove, Intel's CEO at the time, made the decision not to encourage other manufacturers to produce the processor as second sources.
 This decision was ultimately crucial to Intel's success in the market.
 The 386 was the first significant microprocessor to be single-sourced.
 Single-sourcing the 386 allowed Intel greater control over its development and substantially greater profits in later years.

 AMD introduced its compatible Am386 processor in March 1991 after overcoming legal obstacles, thus ending Intel's 4.7-year monopoly on 386-compatible processors.
 From 1991 IBM also manufactured 386 chips under license for use only in IBM PCs and boards.